floyddd/MyBrowser/README.md

 MyBrowser
 ===========
-A simple iPhone Browser built on Xcode 5 for iOS 7 which uses ARC and supports iOS6 and above.
+A simple iPhone Browser built on Xcode 5 for iOS 7 which uses ARC.
 Features:
 - iOS7 support
 - Reload page